Collected-Notes/static-template-nextjs/README.md

 - **Dark Mode Support** - Detect from system preference and per-site support user preference.
 - **Search** - Search between all of your notes.
 - **Links on the note** - List all the links used at the bottom of each note.
-- **Easy to customize** - Create a new repo based on this way and start customizing the look & feel.
+- **Easy to customize** - Create a new repo based on this one and start customizing the look & feel.

 ## How to create your static website